phaazon/sdb/README.rst

 2. Compiling
 ------------

-Run into the downloaded repo (or extract the archive into a sdb directory), then simply compile and link the sdb.d file with your favourite D compiler. **Note: up to now, only the Digital D Mars compiler (DMD) is supported, the other ones will be supported later**.
+Run into the downloaded repo (or extract the archive into a `sdb` directory), then simply compile and link all the .d files with your favourite D compiler. **Note: up to now, only the Digital D Mars compiler (DMD) is supported, the other ones will be supported later**.
 It is highly recommended to compile `sdb` with the best compilation flags.
 Here is the DMD example:

-    ``$ dmd -release -w -wi -O sdb.d``
+    ``$ dmd -release -w -wi -O ...``

 It will generate a `sdb` binary file in the same directory.